divyanshusharma1709/ReflectoMate/README.md

 # ReflectoMate
-ReflectoMate: An Android Application to detect and counter symptoms and causes of stress and depression
+ReflectoMate: An Android Application to detect and counter symptoms and causes of stress and depression.

 ReflectoMate employs a chatbot to monitor a user’s stress level and counter depression.
 It does so by merging standard psychological tests with casual conversation to evaluate a person’s mental state and detect symptoms of depression.
 It also features a drawing board (on which a user can doodle or draw) which is then analyzed to evaluate the user’s state of mind.